SPhilogene/JREHD-Prostate-SDOH/README.md

 **Demographic Data**

 American Community Survey 5-Year Data for 2015 was accessed using the web-based API.
-Users must request an access key to extract data from the Census API (https://www.census.gov/data/developers.html).
+Users must request an access key to extract data from the [Census API](https://www.census.gov/data/developers.html).
 Variables were collected from 30 the following data tables:

 | Table ID | Table Title |
 | ------------- | ------------- |